annotation/text-fabric/docs/Api/App.md

     A TF app can be invoked for all these scenarios by supplying additional arguments to the incantation.

+    ??? hint "appName:specifier, checkData=specifier"
+        The specifiers let you use a specific point in the history of the app and data.

+        *appName:specifier* is for the TF-app application code.

+        *checkoutData=specifier* is for the main data of the TF-app.

+        *   ` ` (empty string or absent) (**default**):
+            use the latest release;
+            if there are no releases, use the latest commit.
+        *   `latest`: use the latest release.
+If there are commits after the commit that has been tagged with the latest release, these will **not** be used.
+        *   `hot`: use the latest commit, even if it comes after the latest commit of the latest release.
+        *   *release tag*, e.g. `v1.3`: use exactly this release.
+More precisely, this is the commit that has been tagged with that release tag.
+        *   *commit hash*, e.g. `2d0ca1f593805af0c13c4a62ed7405b94d870045`:
+            use exactly this commit

+        ??? caution "Not when using data in your local github clones" This only works if you use downloaded data from GitHub.
+            Your *~/text-fabric-data* directory is used to
+            fetch the data you specify.

+            It will only contain one incarnation of the data.
+            Whenever you switch points in the history, the current local version will be deleted and the specified version will be downloaded into place.

+            When you instruct TF to use your local github clones it will take the files it finds on your system there, and there is no way to go back in history.

+            See the parameter *lgc* below.

     ??? info "hoist=globals()"
         This makes the API elements directly available as global names in your script or notebook: